CS-DS-125/125book/source/08-Classes/classes.rst

    This can help when designing classes as well.
-As you design a class and define its methods, think about whether each method is something you want an object of that type to do or a question the rest of the program might need to ask that object.
+As you design a class and define its methods, think about whether each method is something you want an object of that type to do (implies it should be a void method) or a question the rest of the program might need to ask that object (suggests a fruitful method with a return value).